DevOpsPlayground/Hands-on-with-HTTPS-and-Certificates-on-Kubernetes/README.md

 ![alt text](assets/simple_ingress_k8s.png "Simple Ingress Example Kubernetes")

 For the built in Ingress resource to work, the cluster must have an **Ingress Controller** running.
-The Ingress Controller fulfills the mapping of Ingress rules, that we define in Kubernetes manifests for example.
+The Ingress Controller fulfills the mapping of Ingress rules we define.

-Ingress controllers are not started automatically with a cluster.
+Ingress controllers are not included by default within a cluster.
 The most popular controller is provided by NGINX, we can add this to our cluster using **Helm**.

 Add the ingress-nginx Helm chart repository